alinex/node-alinex/README.md

 - mongo db support
 - admin console through web (as module)

-After that more data storages, verification, queue support and more will come with modules for user management, right management...
+After that more data storages, queue support and more will come with modules for user management, right management... and of course more real applications.

 Development